Skip to content

 Management

-Many elbow dislocations reductions can be carried out in the emergency department with adequate muscular relaxation and appropriate analgesia.
+Many reductions can be carried out in the emergency department with adequate muscular relaxation and appropriate analgesia.
 A reasonable amount of force is often required to achieve reduction using traction on the forearm with counter-traction around the elbow.
-This should be carried out or supervised by a clinician experienced in the procedure.
+A clinician experienced in the procedure should carry out or supervise this.

 Common pitfalls in elbow reduction

 Be very careful to conduct a thorough neurovascular assessment before attempting reduction.
-The brachial artery and median nerve may become stretched over the displaced proximal ulna and ulnar nerve can become damaged when medial epicondyle avulsions complicate elbow dislocations.
-If a deficit is found after reduction you need to know whether it was present before you attempted relocation…
+When medial epicondyle avulsions complicate elbow dislocations, the brachial artery and median nerve may become stretched over the displaced proximal ulna, and the ulnar nerve can become damaged.
+If a deficit is found after reduction, you need to know whether it was present before you attempted relocation…

-And if you can’t reduce the dislocation go back and have another look at the x-ray – it could be due to an avulsed medial epicondyle in the joint.
-Any elbow dislocation with an incarcerated piece of avulsed bone in the joint must be reduced in theatre and not in the ED.
+If you can’t reduce the dislocation, go back and have another look at the X-ray—it could be due to an avulsed medial epicondyle in the joint.
+Any elbow dislocation with an incarcerated piece of avulsed bone in the joint must be reduced in theatre, not in the ED.

 Complications